danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > 1. <mark>When you do a thing because you have determined that it ought to be done, never avoid being seen doing it, even if the opinion of the multitude is going to condemn you.
 > For if your action is wrong, then avoid doing it altogether, but if it is right, why do you fear those who will rebuke you wrongly?</mark>
 >
-> 1. The phrases, 'It is day' and 'It is night', mean a great deal if taken separately, but have no meaning if combined.
+> 1. The phrases, "It is day" and "It is night", mean a great deal if taken separately, but have no meaning if combined.
 > In the same way, to choose the larger portion at a banquet may be worth while for your body, but if you want to maintain social decencies it is worthless.
 > Therefore, when you are at meat with another, remember not only to consider the value of what is set before you for the body, but also to maintain your self-respect before your host.
 >